-- Toolmaker: creates precision tools that cut, shape and form metals
+- Toolmakers creates precision tools that cut, shape and form metals.

-- Die maker: creates metal forms used to shape and stamp metal parts.
-Die makers also create metal molds used to form plastics, ceramics and other materials
+- Die makers create metal forms used to shape and stamp metal parts.
+Die makers also create metal molds used to form plastics, ceramics and other materials.

-- Millwright: installs and dismantles heavy machinery found in factories and power plants
+- Millwrights install and dismantle heavy machinery found in factories and power plants.

 How to Become a Machinist

 Becoming a machinist or machine repair worker can be a fairly straightforward path that might include the following steps:

 - Earn a high school diploma or equivalent.
 This may not be necessary, but helps.